-In re Marriage of Makela, 987 N.W.2d 467 (2022): Wayne and Stephanie Makela married in 2011, had two children in 2012 and 2014, and divorced in 2016.
-The trial court granted Stephanie sole custody of the children in light of Wayne's conviction and incarceration in Wisconsin for second-degree sexual assault of a child.
-The court denied Wayne in-person visits with the children but granted a motion to allow telephone contact and correspondence.
+In re Marriage of Makela, 987 N.W.2d 467 (Iowa Ct.
+App.
+2022).
+Wayne and Stephanie Makela divorced in 2016.
+The court granted Stephanie sole legal custody of their two children due to Wayne's conviction and incarceration for second-degree sexual assault of a child.
+After his release from prison and completion of sex offender treatment, Wayne petitioned to modify the decree seeking joint legal custody and visitation.